Josephine Teo

 Prior to entering politics, Teo had worked at the Economic Development Board (EDB), Agency for Science, Technology and Research (A*STAR) and National Trades Union Congress (NTUC).

-She made her political debut in the 2006 general election as part of a five-member PAP team contesting in Bishan–Toa Payoh GRC and won by an uncontested walkover.
-She has also been serving as Chairwoman of the PAP Community Foundation.
+She made her political debut in the 2006 general election as part of a five-member PAP team contesting in Bishan–Toa Payoh GRC and won in a walkover.

+Prior to the 2020 general election, Teo shifted from Bishan–Toa Payoh GRC to Jalan Besar GRC as part of what she called a party renewal strategy.

+In 2022, Teo succeeded Lawrence Wong as Chair of the PAP Community Foundation.

+In October 2025, Teo was listed by Fortune as one of its “Most Influential Women”, among 12 women from policymaking, pop culture and professional sports “who together show the diverse ways that power gets expressed across the Asia-Pacific.

 Education

 Teo attended Dunman High School and Raffles Junior College before graduating from the National University of Singapore with a Bachelor of Arts degree in 1990 and a Bachelor of Social Sciences with honours degree in 1991.

 During her studies in NUS, she was awarded several prizes, including the Rachel Meyer Book Prize, which is awarded to the best-performing female candidate in the Faculty of Arts and Social Sciences' final-year examinations.

 She subsequently went on to complete a Master of Science degree in economics at the London School of Economics in 1992 under the Economic Development Board–Glaxo Scholarship Programme.